d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-06-30-important-software.md

 date:   2019-06-30 22:08:00 +0200
 ---

 Have you ever gotten questions about what's the best software for a certain purpose?
-Well I got these questions a lot and that's the main reason why I thought I should setup a list with my all time favorite software which I use very often or even on a day to day basis.
+Well I get these questions all the time and that's the main reason why I thought I should setup a list with my all time favorite software which I use a lot.

-Apart from that, setting up a new computer or reinstalling the OS on your current computer for whatever reason is quite annoying.
-The part which annoys me the most is downloading the software you use on a day to day basis.
-In most cases you forget about the one thing you use every now and then and when you need it, it's not there.
-That's probably the second reason why I started this list.
+Apart from getting asked a lot, there is also another reason why I wrote this post: setting up a new computer or reinstalling the OS on your current computer for whatever reason is quite annoying.
+The part which annoys me the most is downloading the software you use.
+In most cases you forget about the one thing you use every now and then and when you need it a few days or weeks later, it's not there.

 That list is of course not only valid for fresh installations but also for older installations - maybe you find some useful software within this list.